Are you and your spouse arguing about your finances?

 Does it seem like your partner just hates the word “budget”?

-Does it seem spending habits are out of control?
+Are your spending habits out of control?

 Does it seem like you guys are behind on your bills?